Updated June 30, 2026

 • Affordable entry-level pricing

-• Clean and simple user experience
+• Clean, simple user experience

 Cons

-• Limited customization and branding
+• Limited customization and branding depth

 • Not ideal for complex training use cases